openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 Now you should be able to connect to Fuel UI from your network at http://172.18.0.5:8000/

-Name resolution (DNS)
+Name Resolution (DNS)
 ---------------------

-During Master Node installation, it is assumed that there is a recursive DNS service on 10.20.0.1.
+During Master node installation, it is assumed that there is a recursive DNS service on 10.20.0.1.

 If you want to make it possible for Slave nodes to be able to resolve public names,